danialfarid/ng-file-upload/README.md

   fileFormDataName: 'myFile' or ['file[0]', 'file[1]', ...],
   /*
   map of extra form data fields to send along with file. each field will be sent as a form field.
-  The values are converted to json string or jsob blob depending on 'sendObjectsAsJsonBlob' option. */
+  The values are converted to json string or jsob blob or nested form depending on 'sendFieldsAs' option. */
   fields: {key: $scope.myValue, ...},
   /*
-  if the value of a form field is an object it will be sent as 'application/json' blob rather than json string, default false. */
+  default is 'json', sends each field as json string plain text content type, 'json-blob' sends object fields as a blob object with content type 'application/json', 'form' sends fields as nested form fields. see #784 */
-  sendObjectsAsJsonBlob: true|false,
+  sendFieldsAs: json|json-blob|form,
   /* customize how data is added to the formData.
 See #40#issuecomment-28612000 for sample code. */
   formDataAppender: function(formData, key, val){},
   /*
-  data will be sent as a separate form data field called "data".
-It will be converted to json string or jsob blob depending on 'sendObjectsAsJsonBlob' option*/
+  data will be sent as a separate form data field called "data".*/
   data: {}.
   withCredentials: true|false,
   ... and all other angular $http() options could be used here.